You might be looking into how to stop stress eating and wonder which one is best for you.

 Think of an “empath”.

 An empath is one of your more sensitive friends.
 They might be highly attuned to other peope’s feelings but then feel overwhelmed.
-This person might tend to be a bit more shy.
+This person might tend to be a bit more shy, or have a negative body image.

 Now there are plenty of other people who are emotionally sensitive, who aren’t typically seen as “empaths”.
 You might know somebody whose personality is a bit over the top.
 Or maybe you know someone who gets into huge mood swings.